-ASSETS INDIVIDUALLY VALUED AT MORE THAN \$1,000:
+ASSETS INDIVIDUALLY VALUED AT MORE THAN \$1.000:

-Describe, and state the value of, each asset you had on the reporting date you selected for your net worth, if the asset was worth more than \$1,000 and if you have not already included that asset in the aggregate value of your household goods and personal effects.
-Assets include, but are not limited to, things like interests in real property; cash; stocks; bonds; certificates of deposit; interests in businesses; beneficial interests in trusts; money owed you (including, but not limited to, loans made as a candidate to your own campaign); bank accounts in which you have an ownership interest; Deferred Retirement Option Program (DROP) accounts; and the Florida Prepaid College Plan.
+Describe, and state the value of, each asset you had on the reporting date used for your net worth in Part A, if the asset was worth more than \$1,000 and if you have not already included that asset in the aggregate value of your household goods and personal effects.
+Assets include, but are not limited to, things like interests in real property; cash; stocks; bonds; certificates of deposit; interests in businesses; beneficial interests in trusts; money owed you; bank accounts; Deferred Retirement Option Program (DROP) accounts; and the Florida Prepaid College Plan.
 Assets also include investment products held in IRAs, brokerage accounts, and the Florida College Investment Plan.
 Note that the product contained in a brokerage account, IRA, or the Florida College Investment Plan, is your asset-not the account or plan itself.